 INM-901 for Alzheimer's disease

-INM-901 demonstrates unique therapeutic effects from current treatments
+INM-901 demonstrates novel therapeutic effects from current treatments

 InMed has conducted several in vitro and in vivo studies to test the pharmacological effects of INM-901, a cannabinoid analog, in Alzheimer’s disease preclinical models with promising results demonstrating disease-modifying effects.

-In its latest in vivo studies in a well-known Alzheimer’s disease treatment study model, INM-901 demonstrated a trend in improvement in cognitive function and memory, locomotor activity, anxiety-based behavior, sound awareness and neuronal function.
-INM-901 also displayed neuroprotective effects by reducing cell death in an amyloid-beta-induced cytotoxicity study.
+- INM-901 demonstrates a trend in improvement in cognitive function and memory, locomotor activity, anxiety-based behavior, sound awareness and neuronal function

-Previous in vitro studies conducted by InMed showed how this rare cannabinoid demonstrated neuroprotective effects in a population of affected neurons and promoted neurite outgrowth, signifying the potential to enhance neuronal function.
+Previous in vitro studies conducted by InMed showed how this rare cannabinoid demonstrated neuroprotective effects in a population of affected neurons.
+In addition, INM-901 demonstrated an ability to promote neurite outgrowth, signifying the potential to improve neuronal function, a potential breakthrough in the treatment of Alzheimer’s disease.

 INM-901 targets several biological pathways associated with Alzheimer’s disease